astropy/astropy/docs/time/index.rst

 ``sec``          float, long, decimal, str, bytes
 ================ ========================================

-Time from epoch formats
+Time from Epoch Formats
 """""""""""""""""""""""

 The formats ``cxcsec``, ``gps``, ``unix``, and ``unix_tai`` are a little special in that they provide a floating point representation of the elapsed time in seconds since a particular reference date.
 These formats have a intrinsic time scale which is used to compute the elapsed seconds since the reference date.